This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - 100 g desiccated coconut

 - 150 g soft brown sugar

 - 1 teaspoon cinnamon

 - 100 g butter

 - 125 ml milk

 - 1-2 teaspoons icing/confectioner’s sugar

-In a large bowl sift together the flours, Xanthan gum, baking powder, cinnamon, ginger and desiccated coconut.
+- In a large bowl sift together the flours, Xanthan gum, baking powder, cinnamon, ginger and desiccated coconut.
 Whisk well to combine.
 Add the caster sugar and brown sugar and whisk again.
-If you see any large lumps of brown sugar, press them with the back of a spoon to break them up, or get your hands in there and squeeze them.
+If you see any large lumps of brown sugar, press them with the back of a spoon to break them up.

 For the Lime Mascarpone:

 - Stir the mascarpone in a small bowl until smooth.
 Mix in the lime zest, and sifted icing sugar to taste.
 Store in a sealed container in the refrigerator for up to a week (or the use-by date on your mascarpone.)